AdobeDocs/express-add-ons-docs/src/pages/references/document-sandbox/document-apis/concepts/index.md

 ---

-[^1]: Creating entirely novel features typically involves using SDKs and low-level languages such as C++.
+[^1]: Creating entirely novel features for desktop applications typically involves using SDKs and low-level languages such as C++.
+Adobe Express doesn't allow for this kind of customization.

 [^2]: Typically, not every feature available in an application is by default surfaced to Scripting—it's not uncommon for it to be a smaller subset of the UI, features-wise.